kukuu/digital-twin-v2/LLM-SPYDER-code-documentation.md

 # Documentation: LLM / NLM Integration  for  SPYDER

-The command sequence are installing Node.js dependencies for the backend to integrate an LLM (Large Language Model) with SPYDER Digital Twin app.
+The command sequence are installing Node.js dependencies for the backend to integrate an LLM (Large Language Model) for SPYDER Digital Twin app.

 ## Here's a breakdown of what each part does: